mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

       ...         self.std = None # standard deviation
       ...         self.tlen = 0

-  The training sequence is defined by the user-supplied function ``_get_train_seq``, that returns a list of tuples, one for each training phase.
-The tuples contain references to the training and stop-training functions of each of them.
-The default output of this function is ``[(_train, _stop_training)]``, which explains the standard behavior illustrated above.
-We overwrite the function to return the list of our training functions:
+  The training sequence is defined by the user-supplied method ``_get_train_seq``, that returns a list of tuples, one for each training phase.
+The tuples contain references to the training and stop-training methods of each of them.
+The default output of this method is ``[(_train, _stop_training)]``, which explains the standard behavior illustrated above.
+We overwrite the method to return the list of our training/stop_training methods:
   ::

       ...     def _get_train_seq(self):
       ...         return [(self._train_mean, self._stop_mean),
       ...                 (self._train_std, self._stop_std)]

-  Next we define the training functions.
+  Next we define the training methods.
 The first phase is identical to the one in the previous example:
   ::